brunorijsman/dske-python/docs/dske-protocol.md

 common that can act as relays.
 Or, alternatively, a mechanism could be introduced to do multi-hop relaying of key shares across a series of multiple hubs.

+### Message Authentication Code (MAC) denial of service attack prevention

+For authentication, we use a key allocated from the PSRD to compute a Message Authentication Code (MAC).
+As mentioned in the draft, this opens the door to Denial of Service (DoS) attacks.
+A large number of failed authentications caused by an attacker could rapidly drain the pool of PSRD.
+The draft suggests a mitigation technique: allow a limited number of failed authentication validations for bytes in the PSRD pool.
+We have not yet implemented this mitigation.